 Available on Every Account

 CAA record monitoring is available on every DNS Check account, including free plans.
 There's no upgrade to buy and nothing to enable.
-If you've been holding off on adding CAA records because a typo silently breaking a TLS renewal sounds worse than no CAA records at all, monitoring takes most of that risk off the table.
-DNS Check queries your CAA records every few minutes and alerts you the first time one disappears, changes, or stops resolving.
-That buys you time to fix things before the next renewal attempt.
+If you've been putting off CAA records because a typo silently breaking a TLS renewal sounds worse than having no CAA records at all, monitoring removes most of that risk: DNS Check queries your CAA records every few minutes and alerts you the first time one disappears or changes, which gives you time to fix it before the next renewal.

 For the full reference, including the tag list, flag semantics, and zone file examples, see the CAA record monitoring documentation.
 If you're new here, create a free DNS Check account and start monitoring your DNS records.